CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 ls snapshots
 ```
 ### JupyterLab using Open OnDemand (OOD) <a name="single_jupy"></a>
-Sometimes it is conveient to use JupyterLab for code developement.
+Sometimes it is convenient to use JupyterLab for code development.
 Note that for Dedalus, running it in JupyterLab means we can use only one core.
 This is acceptable if the computation is light.
 We should only request one core because more will be wasteful.
 (Note: you can run `mipexec` in Jupyter but I think then one should just use the command line.)

 The instruction on using Open OnDemand (OOD) with Conda/Singularity for Greene is available [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity).
 Since we have an already-made Singularity, we can skip most of the steps.